mark-orion/STS-PiLot/README.md

 Using the webinterface if fairly easy:
 At the center you have the live video with the controls for the two motors to the left and to the right.
 Tapping / clicking on the motor controls sets the forward or reverse speed of the motor.
 For ease of use you can double click / tap and this will set the speed for both motors simultaneously.
-A single tap / click in the center (video) area of the screen will immediately stop the motors.
+A single tap / click in the center (video) area of the screen will immediately stop the motors - emergency stop!
 The coloured tiles numbered 1-4 at the bottom of the screen control the corrosponding touchpads / LEDs on the Explorer Hat.
 Touching pad 3 (red) on the screen or the physical device immobilizes the device by toggling the "chocks".
 The STS-Pi can be shut down completely by activating the "chocks" (red LED flashing) and then pad 4 (green LED flashing).
 The shutdown will happen after a few seconds and can be interrupted by releasing the chocks (touching pad 3 again).